piured/courel/README-doxy.md

 <img alt="Fav gimmicks" src="../../Imgs/Tutorial/judging-row.png" width=500 style="display: block; margin: 0 auto; text-align: center;">

 At first glance, it might seem reasonable to use the absolute position of a note to determine how good or bad the judgment should be: the further away a note is w.r.t. to the receptor the worse the judgment would be, and the closest the better.
 This would be kind of acceptable if we did not have any gimmick that could modify the positioning of the notes during runtime (e.g. see Scrolls and Speeds gimmicks).
-Courel sorts out this problem by assigning to each `Courel.Loader.Notes.SingleNote` a $v$ value: the action time.
+Courel sorts out this problem by assigning to each `Courel.Loader.Notes.SingleNote` a \f$v\f$ value: the action time.

 ## Action time

-The action time $v$ of a note is the exact time when a note is expected to be actioned by the user w.r.t. the song time, and luckily is invariant to its absolute position.
+The action time \f$v\f$ of a note is the exact time when a note is expected to be actioned by the user w.r.t. the song time, and luckily is invariant to its absolute position.
 It is calculated w.r.t. the beat a note is placed at and all the gimmicks that affect the various time spaces of the sequencer.
-The $v$ value lives in the exact same space as the song time $t$, so it is measured in seconds and can be compared to it.
-You can query the $v$ value of a note via the `Courel.Loader.Notes.SingleNote.VBegin` method, although you will not need to access it directly in most situations.
+The \f$v\f$ value lives in the exact same space as the song time \f$t\f$, so it is measured in seconds and can be compared to it.
+You can query the \f$v\f$ value of a note via the `Courel.Loader.Notes.SingleNote.VBegin` method, although you will not need to access it directly in most situations.

 ## Delta time

 What you most likely need to use is the delta time of a note w.r.t. to an input event.
-The delta time of a note is the difference between the action time $v$ of the note and the song time $t$ when an input event is produced.
+The delta time of a note is the difference between the action time \f$v\f$ of the note and the song time \f$t\f$ when an input event is produced.
 The delta time has the following properties:

 - It is negative when a note is actioned **before** its action time,
 - positive when it is actioned after its action time,